bemson/salt/README.md

 # Flow
 by Bemi Faison

-version 0.2.1.1
+version 0.2.1.2
-(3/28/11)
+(4/7/11)

 ## DESCRIPTION

-Flow is a JavaScript library that controls when functions execute, minimizing complexity, redundancy, and concurrency for confident web development.
+Flow is a JavaScript library that controls when functions execute, which minimizes complexity, redundancy, and concurrency in code, for confident web development.

 ## FILES